Virtual Knotoids in Thickened Surfaces: An interpretation of virtual knotoids in thickened surfaces

 We now introduce an analog of the isotopy given in Definition \ref{li} for thickened surfaces.
-Then we describe the handle stabilization/destabilization operations for a virtual arc in a thickened surface.
+Then we describe the handle stabilization and destabilization operations for a rail arc in a thickened surface.